- Talent 100 Mentor

 - James Ruse Agricultural High School

-- Bachelor of Science (Advanced) and Doctor of Medicine, USYD (studying)
+- Bachelor of Science (Adv.) and Doctor of Medicine at the University of Sydney

 - Achieved 100th percentile in UMAT